PalaashAgrawal/allmond/data/README.md

 1. `unlabeled.py` contains functions to download unlabeled text datasets (each dataset needs to have a config in the form of a class in `cofig.py`).
     - use the `download_dataset(...)` function to download data using an id (string that represents name of the dataset, see config.py to see list of supported datasets.
 You can obviously add in more datasets there)
-    - the tokenizer class is a template to be used to tokenize the dataset before saving to disk, AS WELL AS to find dtype of a given dataset.
-It is also used for inference (text decoding)

 2. `loader.py` contains dataloader functions to create dataloader corresponding to a dataset.